django/deps/draft/XXXX-dissolve-core.rst

 As noted above, the initial set of Mergers will be the current Django Fellows.
 The Framework team shall then work to select at least one additional Merger, and shall at all times attempt to maintain a roster of at least three Mergers.
-The Framework team shall keep in mind the need for sufficient time-zone coverage to ensure availability of at least one Merger during sprints at major events such as DjangoCons.
-Mergers are not required to attend DjangoCons, but are encouraged to do so and to be present for development sprints; the Django Software Foundation shall have the power to grant funding for the purpose of making Mergers' attendance at DjangoCons easier.

-Upon adoption of this proposal, the initial set of Mergers, and the technical board, shall work together to design a process for selecting future Mergers, and prior to adoption of that process, shall post it to the django-developers mailing list for feedback and voting.
+Upon adoption of this proposal, the initial set of Mergers, and the Technical Board, shall work together to design a process for selecting future Mergers, and prior to adoption of that process, shall post it to the django-developers mailing list for feedback and voting.
 The consensus model described above will be used to determine whether to